When reading the Bible, it’s very helpful to answer this question: “How would the original readers of this passage have understood it?”

 Another local woman said that the man must have been drunk.

-Based upon what I have seen, those who swim at night have been drinking alcohol, are under the influence of drugs, or are fleeing from the police.
+Based upon what I have seen, those who swim at night have been drinking alcohol, are under the influence of drugs, or are running from the police.

 People who live here know not to swim where the water isn’t clear all the way to the bottom, as we have many alligators, and they are hard to see in the water.
 No one with a clear mind would do that.